phetsims/phet-info/doc/fluent-translation-guide.md

 - Right now, the process is set up for PhET code contributions

 Making changes to PhET code through SceneryStack: https://scenerystack.org/learn/modifying-scenerystack/#getting-the-latest-code

+Add a note to the translation info page on the website referring to this document.

+Refer to key terms document glossary.
+    The glossary will refer to the description design course or other materials.

+Add a section here about the format and organization of the file.
+Reusable terms at the top.
+For sim translation files, strings are organized by the order in which they appear in the a11y view.